 If I have special circumstances, is there flexibility in the funding rules?

 Additional support may be available for: accessible learning accommodation, dependent care, living away from home and academic upgrading.
-Contact your Employment Ontario (EO) Case Manager or MTCU Representative to find out more.
-While MTCU will
+Contact your Employment Ontario (EO) Case Manager or MCU Representative to find out more.
+While MCU will

 consider student circumstances on an individual basis, students should be prepared for the aforementioned restrictions.